Science of Reading Badge Rubric

 Reviewers look for and record:

-• Evidence in professional learning of commonalities and distinctions between literacy development at different stages (i.e., K-2, 3-5, 6-8).
+• Evidence in the professional learning of commonalities and distinctions between literacy development at different stages (i.e., K-2, 3-5, 6-8).
 For example, evidence that language and reading comprehension in K-2 are largely taught through complex, content-rich read-alouds.

 2 points: